danssmnt/Digital-Clock-PSP/README.md

 ### Dependencies

 You'll need PSPSDK to compile this homebrew.
-I used this [version](https://darksectordds.github.io/html/MinimalistPSPSDK/index.html).
+Just use the latest, it'll work.

 ### Compiling